mahgouba/inventoryMaster-2/replit.md

 - ✅ **Status Filtering**: Filter requests by status (all, pending, approved, rejected) with reset option
 - ✅ **Enhanced Statistics Display**: Shows both total and filtered counts when filters are applied

-### Latest Migration to Replit Environment - Complete Success with Sidebar Cleanup (July 30, 2025)
+### Latest Migration to Replit Environment - Complete Success with Financing Rates Management (July 30, 2025)
 - ✅ Successfully completed migration from Replit Agent to standard Replit environment
 - ✅ All required packages verified and installed (Node.js 20, tsx, all dependencies)
 - ✅ Application running smoothly with Express server on port 5000